ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 ID References is a [controlled vocabulary](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references) defining the item to which the other ID was originally applied.
-“Self” is the value used when an ID was applied to the current item; all other values create a (sometimes-resolvable) relationship to another item.
+"Self" is the value used when an ID was applied to the current item; all other values create a (sometimes-resolvable) relationship to another item.
-Note that the “other half” of an ID-created relationship does not necessarily resolve to a cataloged item (though it should), and is not limited to other records in Arctos (relationships can be formed to any online resource).
+Note that the "other half" of an ID-created relationship does not necessarily resolve to a cataloged item (though it should), and is not limited to other records in Arctos (relationships can be formed to any online resource).